HVTN/hvtn.github.io/submissions.md

 ### Submitting Poetry

 - Send up to 5 poems in a single attachment
-- Maximum of 100 lines per poem
+- Maximum of 75 lines per poem
 - Begin each poem on a new page
-- Make note of any special formatting concerns
+- Format your work for publishing on A5 paper (5.8 x 8.3 in)

 ### Submitting Fiction